react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 Here is a (non-exhaustive) list of areas of what the React Native package is **not directly focusing** on, and is delegating this responsibility to frameworks:

-- **Project Scaffolding** - Frameworks can offer tools and templates to create new projects so that users can get started developing in a matter of seconds.
+- **Project Scaffolding** - Frameworks can offer tools and templates to create new projects so that developers can get started developing in a matter of seconds.
 - **Tooling for React Native upgrade DevX** - Similarly to project scaffolding, framework can offer tools to make sure the project can easily keep up with the latest React Native version.
 Tools such as the upgrade helper, Expo Config Plugins and others fit in this category.
 - **Navigation and Routing solutions** - React Native doesn’t offer a navigation or a routing solution out of the box.
 Frameworks can either offer their own solution or recommend a preferred navigation solution to use.
 - **Managing the build experience** - Framework can offer tools to simplify the native builds and move to fully managed native builds that are happening in the cloud.
 - **Manage the publishing experience** - Frameworks can offer solutions to publish applications to public stores (App Store/Play Store and others) either locally or managed in the cloud.
-- **Providing OTA updates** - Frameworks can offer mechanisms to deploy Over-the-air updates to users.
+- **Providing OTA updates** - Frameworks can offer mechanisms to deploy Over-the-air updates to app users.
 Tools such as EAS Update & Codepush fall into this category.
 - **Auto-Linking libraries** - Frameworks can offer mechanisms to simplify linking of external 3rd party libraries.
 - **Support new targets via Out-of-tree Platforms** - Frameworks can offer support for additional targets by using OOT Platforms, in order to offer a more cohesive Development experience.

 ## What do we recommend to React Native app developers?

-As mentioned before, we believe React Native Framework offers all the tools you’ll eventually need to get to production quickly while offering a superior developer experience.
+As mentioned before, we believe a React Native Framework offers all the tools you’ll eventually need to get to production quickly while offering a superior developer experience.
 As we mentioned before:

 > You’re either using a React Native Framework or you’re building your own React Native Framework